adburg/Oblig3_Dat153/README.md

 ## Test Cases

-**MainActivityTest** \n
+**MainActivityTest**
-Tests that the button for navigating to GalleryActivity is triggered on click and that the Activity is launched.
+tests that the button for navigating to GalleryActivity is triggered on click and that the Activity is launched.

 <img src="./images/MainActivityTest.png" />